-The elderly gentleman in front of me was obviously a bit bored with the long line too because he turned around and start to examine what was in my shopping cart.
+The elderly gentleman in front of me was obviously a bit bored with the long line too because he turned around and started to examine what was in my shopping cart.

 What was in my cart, you ask?

 Nothing much as I don’t buy a whole lot at the grocery store.
-As I recall, there was a bag of organic Fuji apples, a bunch of seltzer water in glass bottles, gourmet butter in foil packaging, and several bags of epsom salts.
+As I recall, there was a bag of organic Fuji apples, sparkling water in glass bottles, gourmet butter in foil packaging, and several bags of epsom salts.

 Yes, just about one of the most boring shopping carts you’ve ever laid eyes on.
-No colorful bags or boxes to be seen anywhere.
+No colorful bags or boxes of GMO processed foods to be seen anywhere.

 This gentleman fixes his gaze on the seltzer and starts telling me a story about when he was a child in Queens, New York and this yummy drink he and his brothers made out of club soda.

 Do people like to spontaneously start talking to you when in line?
 Happens to me all the time.
 I think I have “one of those faces” if you know what I mean.

 Curious, I took the bait and asked him what kind of a drink he made.

 With a twinkle in his eye, he tells me that they mixed club soda, milk, and chocolate syrup and that it tasted so great on a hot summer day.
 He told me quality food was hard to come by and this drink made the milk stretch a bit further during the Depression.